ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ##### Configuration of GIT Extension (Windows) (11)

-Also if we want to change and use different diff and merge tool then we can do this with gitbash console as below
+- Also if we want to change and use different diff and merge tool then we can do this with gitbash console as below

 ```batch
 C:\Program Files\TortoiseGit\bin
 ```

-Find TortoiseGitIDiff.exe and TortoiseGitMerge.exe
+- Find TortoiseGitIDiff.exe and TortoiseGitMerge.exe

 ![alt:"alt" height:150px center](assets/2021-10-25-18-24-56-image.png)

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ##### Configuration of GIT Extension (Windows) (12)

-Copy path of this applications
+- Copy path of this applications

 ```batch
 C:\Program Files\TortoiseGit\bin\TortoiseGitMerge.exe